KiranRambha/Local-Exchange-Trading-System/README.md

 2. After the project has been unzipped, double click and navigate to the project folder named LETS.

-3. This folder contains many folders like LETS, LETS.Tests, LETSUserStories, UMLDiagrams, etc. You will also see a file called LETS with Microsoft Visual Studio Solution (.sln) file extension.
+3. This folder contains many folders like LETS, LETS.Tests, LETSUserStories, UMLDiagrams, etc. You will also see a file called **LETS with Microsoft Visual Studio Solution (.sln) file extension**.
 Double click and run this file.
 Windows will automatically open and load the project in visual studio.

 4. Please agree to all the warning/popups that visual studio shows when opening the project.
 After opening the project visual studio will compile and configure the project for the local environment.